📏 Drip Edge Length Estimator – Roofing Drip Edge Calculator

 Q: What is a drip edge?

-A drip edge is a metal flashing installed along roof edges to direct water away from fascia and into gutters.
+A metal flashing installed along roof edges to direct water into gutters and away from fascia.

 Q: Where do I need drip edge?

-Along all eaves (horizontal edges) and rakes (sloped edges).
+Along all eaves (horizontal) and rakes (sloped edges).

 Q: What size drip edge is standard?

-In most regions, yes.
-International Residential Code (IRC) requires drip edge at eaves and rakes.
+Yes — most regions under IRC require drip edge at eaves and rakes.

-Aluminum is common, but galvanized steel or copper offer premium durability.
+Aluminum is common; galvanized steel or copper for premium projects.